jessemonroy650/easy-sensors/Slidedeck.md

 # Your prototype in a day.
-Your IOT business in a month.
+Your IoT business in a month.

-- What is IOT?
+- What is IoT?

     Sensor, attached to computer, attached to Internet.

+    The five Senses --> Sight, Sound, Smell, Touch, Taste --> 4 of 5 make IoT

+    Sensors can detect - Temperature, Tilt, Vibration, Smell, Sound, Light, Vision.

     - Nest- $3.2Bn [What Google Really Gets Out of Buying Nest for $3.2 Billion](http://www.wired.com/2014/01/googles-3-billion-nest-buy-finally-make-internet-things-real-us/) - Jan, 2014
     - Home24 - $0.8m [Home24 GmbH Financing Round of EUR 15.9 million](http://rocketinternet.pr.co/92518-home24-gmbh-financing-round-of-eur-15-9-million)